xJessD/xJessd/README.md

 ## Hi there 👋
 I'm Jess!

-💻 I've recently completed my Diploma of IT (Accelerated) at UTS College with a 6.1 / 7 GPA and will be continuing into the 2nd Year of a Bachelor of Computing Science at UTS!
-Very exciting!
+💻 I've completed my Diploma of IT (Accelerated) at UTS College with a 6.1 / 7 GPA in 2024 and am currently in my 2nd Year of a Bachelor of Computing Science at UTS with major in Enterprise System Development.

 🌱 You can view an old [portfolio here](https://xjessd.github.io/), that was created when completing  _nology's 12 week intensive software development course.

-❤️ I always enjoyed HTML & CSS, but more recently I've come to love working with Java and SQL.

 📱 Android is my preferred mobile OS hence my [FakeOS](https://xjessd.github.io/fakeOS/) project.